Kiermaier’s triple in 10th lifts Rays over Blue Jays, 6-5

 Instead, the team will play a majority of its home dates in Buffalo, New York, in a minor league stadium undergoing improvements.

+Despite losing two of three to the Rays, the Blue Jays left Tropicana Field encouraged.

+“When you lose games like that, it’s tough.
+But I was right there on the top of the stairs making sure they knew we played three good games.
+Keep your head up,” Toronto manager Charlie Montoyo said.
+“We competed with one of the best teams in baseball.
+That was my message.”

-Bo Bichette’s two-run single was the biggest blow in Toronto’s four-run fourth against Trevor Richards.
+Bo Bichette’s two-run single was the biggest blow in Toronto’s four-run sixth inning against Trevor Richards.

 Anthony Kay pitched 2 2/3 innings in relief of rookie starter Thomas Hatch, who made his major league debut for the Blue Jays.
 He was in a position to get the win until closer Ken Giles faltered after getting two outs in the ninth.